This Southeastern state offers the perfect mix of affordability, quality of life, and more.

 Tennessee is also one of the nation’s more affordable locations, with overall living costs at around 90% of the U.S. average and housing costs at just 81% of the U.S. average in 2020.

-3. Tennessee's a Great Place to Raise a Family and a Business
+3. A Great Place to Raise a Family